Running in winter

 Run against the traffic flow

-This is what I learned from my parents as a kid: always walk against the traffic flow so you can see what is coming!
+This is what I learned from my parents as a kid: always walk against the traffic flow so you can see if a car is coming and quickly can make way!
 If cars are coming from behind, you might not hear or see them.
 You are always safer if you see what is coming from the front.

 Warm up your ankles and muscles before starting on a cold weather run.
 This is way more important in winter than in summer.

-Muscles tense up when they are cold, so to avoid injuries like strains and pulled muscles, give it a 5 to 10 minute warmup routine (eg stretch and move your ankles in circles) before you start your winter run.
+Muscles tense up when they are cold, so to avoid injuries like strains and pulled muscles, give it a 5 to 10 minute warm up routine (e.g. walk in the beginning, stretch and move your ankles in circles) before you start your winter run.

-Layers are important if you run in cold weather.
-If you wear one big jumper because you feel cold in the beginning, you might just feel too hot in the mid or late run.
+Layering is important if you run in cold weather.
+If you only wear one big jumper because you feel cold in the beginning, you might just feel too hot in the mid or late run.
 If you wear layers you can simply get rid of one layer to feel comfy again.

 Cover your ears, head, hands.
 A significant portion of heat always escapes from your head, so a hat that also covers your ears is essential during cold winter runs.